On the essential spectra of submanifolds in the hyperbolic space: Introduction

 \begin{defin} A submanifold $\Sigma^m\subset\mathbf H^{n+1}$ is called {\em regular at infinity}, if there exists a submanifold $\Gamma^{m-1}\subset S^n_\infty(\mathbf H^{n+1})$ such that the union $\Sigma^{m-1}\cup\Gamma^{m-1}$ is a $C^1$-smooth submanifold with boundary that meets the sphere at infinity $S^n_\infty(\mathbf H^{n+1})$ orthogonally. \end{defin}

+Note that we do not assume that $\Sigma^m$ is a proper submanifold of $\mathbf{H}^{n+1}$, but the regularity hypothesis above forces $\Sigma^m$ to be a proper submanifold in the complement of a sufficiently large ball in $\mathbf{H}^{n+1}$.
 Principal examples of such submanifolds are provided by the boundary regularity theory of area-minimising currents due to~\cite{HL87,L89b}.
 More precisely, by~\cite{HL87} for $m=n$ the regular set of any area-minimising rectifiable $m$-current that is asymptotic to a submanifold $\Gamma^{m-1}\subset S^n_\infty(\mathbf H^{n+1})$ is regular at infinity in the sense of Definition~\ref{reg:infty}.
 In higher codimension the statement is known to hold only for certain area-minimising currents, such as Anderson solutions, see~\cite{L89b}.
 In addition, as was pointed out in~\cite[Remark~5.2]{Ko23}, any minimal submanifold that extends to a $C^1$-smooth submanifold with boundary in the closure $\bar{\mathbf H}^{n+1}$, obtained by adding the sphere at infinity $\mathbf{H^{n+1}}\cup S^n_\infty(\mathbf H^{n+1})$, has to meet the sphere at infinity orthogonally.
 This is a common property of minimal submanifolds, generalising the well-known property of geodesics.
 The argument for it can be extracted from the boundary regularity theory mentioned above, but it seems that there is no explicit discussion of this property in literature.
 One of the aims of this note is to address this gap.
 More precisely, in Section~\ref{proof:t1} we prove the following theorem. \begin{theorem} Let $\Sigma^m\subset\mathbf{H}^{n+1}$ be a minimal submanifold that extends to a $C^1$-smooth submanifold with boundary $\Gamma^{m-1}\subset S^n_\infty(\mathbf H^{n+1})$ in the closure $\bar{\mathbf H}^{n+1}$.
 Then $\Sigma^m$ meets the sphere at infinity $S^n_\infty(\mathbf H^{n+1})$ orthogonally. \end{theorem} In Section~\ref{proof:t1} we also give an account on the related background material, aimed at a non-specialist reader.
 In particular, we discuss properties of the distance function to a submanifold, and obtain relations for the tangent cone of $\Sigma^m$ at a point on the ideal boundary under more general assumptions.
 In dimension two we are able to compute the boundary tangent cone under mild topological assumptions only.

 We proceed with the following definition. \begin{defin} A submanifold $\Sigma^m\subset\mathbf H^{n+1}$ is called {\em asymptotically minimal}, if its mean curvature vector $H_x$ satisfies the following relation